patroni/patroni/docs/replication_modes.rst

 Synchronous Replication Factor
 ==============================

-The parameter ``synchronous_node_count`` is used by Patroni to manage number of synchronous standby databases.
-It is set to 1 by default.
-It has no effect when ``synchronous_mode`` is set to off.
-When enabled, Patroni manages precise number of synchronous standby databases based on parameter ``synchronous_node_count`` and adjusts the state in DCS & ``synchronous_standby_names`` in PostgreSQL as members join and leave.
-If the parameter is set to a value higher than the number of eligible nodes it will be automatically reduced by Patroni down.
+The parameter ``synchronous_node_count`` is used by Patroni to manage the number of synchronous standby databases.
+It is set to ``1`` by default.
+It has no effect when ``synchronous_mode`` is set to ``off``.
+When enabled, Patroni manages the precise number of synchronous standby databases based on parameter ``synchronous_node_count`` and adjusts the state in DCS & ``synchronous_standby_names`` in PostgreSQL as members join and leave.
+If the parameter is set to a value higher than the number of eligible nodes it will be automatically reduced by Patroni.

 Maximum lag on synchronous node